1Panel-dev/webkubectl/README.md

 #### Open web terminal with token

-You can get a token from above API, with which we can open web terminal in browser through below url.
+You can get a token from above API, with which we can open web terminal in browser.

 ```sh
 http://<webkubectl-address>:<port>/terminal/?token=<token fetched from api>
 ```

 # Security
--  **Token validation**：Each token fetched from api expires after 5 mins, and the token will be invalid immediately after it's used once.
+-  **Token validation**：The token fetched from api will be invalid immediately after it's used once, and it expires after 5 minutes if not used.
 -  **Authentication**：By default all resources can be accessed without any authentication, to restrict anonymous access, you can enable the  basic authentication of gotty, see [how to](https://github.com/yudai/gotty#options).
 -  **SSL/TLS**：By default all traffic between the server and clients are NOT encrypted, we recommend you enable SSL/TLS option of gotty, see [how to](https://github.com/yudai/gotty#options).
-Alternatively you can deploy Web Kubectl behind a proxy and enable SSL/TLS for proxy, please note that the proxy should support WebSocket protocol.
+Alternatively you can deploy Web Kubectl behind a proxy and enable SSL/TLS for the proxy, please note that the proxy should support WebSocket protocol.

 # License